darrylwest/passphrase/README.md

 ### Overview

 Generate one or more lines of random passphrase words from BIP39 word list.
-The CLI supports controlling the number of lines to output, the number of words per phrase and other attributes.
+The CLI supports controlling the number of lines to output, the number of words per phrase, etc.

 Example Output: